 4. Playing Defense

-A. Roles In Defense
+A. Roles in Defense

 When on the defense, you need to stop the opposition from scoring.
 For this you need to disrupt and block passes, steal the ball and block the shots.

 Man to man defense is the most common strategy, in which you will mark one particular player for the entire match.
 Zone defense is an advanced strategy, where players are given specific areas of the court to guard.

 B. Defensive Stances

 In offense, your aim is to keep as low as possible to protect the ball.
 And in defense, your goal should be to get low and wide.
 Keep your feet wide apart when you crouch, with your arms out at the sides.

 Try to stand on the balls of the feet, and make sideways movements to block the opponent.
 Your back should be towards the hoop, and your lead hip towards the sideline.

-C. Side To Side Movement
+C. Side to Side Movement

 To become a better defender, you need to learn to shuffle from side to side quickly.
 Practice running sideways, and sliding around laterally.
 Alternate with taking steps in each direction, then rapidly changing to the other side.

 D. Stay On The Ground More

 Try to resist the temptation to jump up and try to block any potential shots.
 While defending, it is more important to stay on your feet.
 Jumping will leave you vulnerable to pump-fakes.
 When you see an opponent readying for a shot, stand straight and get your arms up at ninety degrees instead.

 E. Grabbing Rebounds

 Don't give your opponent a second chance.
 Stay near the basket, and be ready to be the first one to the ball when it bounces on a rebound.

 F. Try To Minimize Fouls

 You cannot avoid them since most fouls in a game happen on the defense.
 Don't hit, push or slap at the arms of the opponent.
 Try to get to the ball at all times.
 And don't reach for the body of the player as that will also lead to a foul.

 5. Learn To Play As A Team